-Secretary – Maria Minchin - Maria has been caravanning with her husband Brian since 1990 and joined the ACC when it formed in 2006.
+Secretary – Maria Minchin - Maria has been caravanning since 1990 and joined the ACC when it formed in 2006.
 Her background is in retail and administration which included several years in the RAAF.
-Maria was instrumental in the formation of the first two WA Branches and more recently assisted in the formation of the third Branch.
-In addition she has served as Branch Secretary for four years.
-Enjoying the caravanning lifestyle, Maria and her husband have been travelling in more recent times, between four to five months of the year.
+Maria has been involved in the formation of the six WA Branches and is a past Branch Secretary of the Swan River Rovers and WA State Representative on the Membership Support Committee.

 |Treasurer - Graeme Tree - is retired after 45 years in financial services industry.
 Graeme has also spent just over 20 years as Director /Trustee of an Independent school serving on the finance committee.
 Together with his wife Gloria they have been caravanning for almost 35 years.
 They became ACC members in 2010.
 Over the past 5 years Graeme has been coordinating the ACC Policy and Advocacy team.|

 |Director - Graham Christie, is retired after 35 years in the telecommunications industry.
 Joining the club in early 2007, Graham is a past president of the Sunshine Nomads and has been Queensland’s representative on the Branch Support Committee and in this time has seen 7 new branches formed.
 Graham and his wife Kaye have spent several years on the road and have been caravanning for 15 years.
 He is keen to improve the lifestyle of all RVers by striving to attain the objects of the ACC.|